ThrowThesisAway/dissertateUgent/README.md

-# `dissertateUSU`
+# `dissertateUGent`

-Materials for writing a dissertation at Utah State University in R Markdown.
-The package is very new and undergoing a lot of development but should work at this point.
+Materials for writing a dissertation at Ghent University in R Markdown.
+This package is forked from https://github.com/TysonStanley/dissertateUSU/

 Includes:

 1. Template to knit
 2. Functions that help make this simpler